Yes, transistors can be replaced in almost all cases, with excellent results when done correctly.

 Data

-Most older semiconductor devices can be replaced with modern parts and I keep a regularly updated database of cross-references that I implement.
-I also keep a ton of old data books containing invaluable and otherwise unobtainable parts specifications, matching and substitution data.
+Most older semiconductor devices can be replaced with modern parts, and I keep a regularly updated database of cross-references I implement.
+I also keep many old data books containing invaluable and otherwise unobtainable parts specifications, matching and substitution data.
 This allows the replacement of old devices with new and often better-than-original parts.

-I stock replacements for the NLA TO-66 bipolar devices and unobtainable JFET small signal devices used in many older Accuphase amplifiers, for example, and we keep stock of probably thousands of transistors including high-spec modern replacements for many vintage types that are NLA.
+I stock replacements for the NLA TO-66 bipolar devices and unobtainable JFET small signal devices used in many older Accuphase amplifiers, for example.
+We also keep stock of probably thousands of transistors, including high-spec modern replacements for many vintage types that are NLA.

 Discover more from LiQUiD AUDiO